ming053l/PhaSR_github/README.md

 ## Overview

-**TL;DR:** PhaSR combines parameter-free Retinex normalization with geometric-semantic cross-modal attention for state-of-the-art shadow removal and ambient lighting normalization with highest efficiency.
+**TL;DR:** PhaSR combines parameter-free Retinex normalization with geometric-semantic cross-modal attention for state-of-the-art shadow removal and ambient lighting normalization with the highest efficiency.

 - **Background and Motivation**